 take a look in the travel calendar for dates

-Accommodation, breakfast, English (and French) spoken local guides, all costs related to the activities including tourist taxes and tokens of respect to the village chief & elders, a fair price for products and services, support of the Papillon emergency fund and the Papillon project fund.
+Accommodation, breakfast, English (and French) spoken local guides, all costs related to the activities including tourist taxes and tokens of respect to the village chief & elders.

 Transport to and from Djenné, personal insurances (such as travel and cancellation insurance), drinks, other meals, souvenirs, personal expenses.